jagibson/get_ansible_repos/README.md

-Finds and clones github repos matching string
+Finds and clones github all repos matching string

 To Use:
 1. Create a Personal access token in your account on GitHub.  https://github.com/settings/tokens  You should only need "repo" and "public repo" scopes.